aiman-al-masoud/cinciarellang/docs/wiki/0-basics/0-expressions/statements.md

 1. It cannot be combined with anything else.
 1. It can't be assigned to a variable (It causes the program to exit from the current block of code, before anything it may return, assuming it could, can be assigned!)

+## What else is a statement in Cinciarellang?

+1. Throw Statement (we said it).
+1. Try-Catch Block.
+1. Declarations.
+1. Imports.
+1. And maybe something more ...

+Really, everything else is an expression.